borglab/gtsam.org/_posts/2019-11-07-lqr-control.md

 \\[ s.t. ~~ x_{t+1}=Ax_t+Bu_t ~~\text{for } t=1 \text{ to } T-1 \\]

-We can visualize the objective function and constraints in the form of a factor graph as shown in [Figure 2](#LQR_example).
-This is a simple Markov chain, with the oldest states and actions on the left, and the newest states and actions on the right. **The ternary factors represent the dynamics model constraints and the unary factors represent the state and control costs.**
+We can visualize the objective function and constraints in the form of a factor graph as shown in [Figure 2](#fg_scratch).
+This is a simple Markov chain, with the oldest states and actions on the left, and the newest states and actions on the right. **The ternary factors represent the dynamics model constraints and the unary factors represent the state and control costs we seek to minimize via least-squares.**

 <a name="fg_scratch"></a>
 <figure class="center">